K-Motives and Koszul Duality

-compatible with all six operations, which we call \emph{Beilinson realization.} The functor expresses Beilinson's realization that rational motivic cohomology can be defined in terms of Adam's eigenspaces of algebraic $K$-theory.
-There is a natural isomorphism, called \emph{Bott isomorphism}, $\Q\cong \Q(1)[2]$ in $\KM(X/\F_p,\Q)$ and hence $\iota$ ``forgets'' the shift by $(1)[2].$ The functor $\iota$ descends to a functor $\iota: D_{mix}(X)\to DK(X).$
+expressing Beilinson's realisation that, rationally, motivic cohomology is a graded refinement of algebraic $K$-theory, see \cite{beilinsonNotesMotivicCohomology1987}.
+There is a natural isomorphism, called \emph{Bott isomorphism}, $\Q\cong \Q(1)[2]$ in $\KM_{(B^\vee)}(X^\vee)$ and hence $\iota$ forgets the shift by $(1)[2].$

-The construction of the functor $\Kos$ is just a copy of Soergel's construction of $\gKos.$ Both $DK(X)$ and $D(X^\vee)$ admit a combinatorial description in terms of the homotopy category of Soergel modules.
+The construction of the ungraded Koszul duality functor is just a copy of Soergel's construction of $\gKos.$ The functor send projective perverse sheaves to so-called intersection $K$-theory complexes, a $K$-theoretic version of intersection cohomology complexes.
+Both sided admit a combinatorial description in terms of the homotopy category of Soergel modules.
 The commutativity of the diagram is hence immediate.

 We proceed as follows.
-In the second section we recall Cisinski--D\'eglise's construction of Beilinson motives and $K$-motives.
-In the third section we consider the categories $D_{mix}(X)$ and $DK(X)$ for general affinely stratified varieties.
-We study their weight structures and recall Soergel's Erweiterungssatz.
+In the second section we recall Cisinski--D\'eglise's \cite{cisinskiTriangulatedCategoriesMixed2019} construction of $K$-motivic sheaves and motivic sheaves.
+In the third section we consider the categories $\Dmix_{\pazocal{S}}(X)$ and $\KM_{\pazocal{S}}(X)$ for varieties $X$ with an affine stratification $\pazocal{S}.$ We study natural $t$-structures and weight structures on these categories and recall Soergel's Erweiterungssatz.
 In the fourth and last section we return to the flag variety.
 We recall Soergel's construction of the Koszul duality functor and prove the Theorem mentioned above.
 In the appendix we collect some useful facts about weight structures and $t$-structures.

+\begin{remark} (1) The case of modular coefficients is work in progress joint with Shane Kelly and building on \cite{EK} and \cite{eberhardtIntegralMotivicSheaves2022}.\\ (2) The construction of an equivariant (both in the sense of Borel and Bredon) version of $K$-motivic sheaves is work in progress.
+This will allow to consider an ungraded version of Bezrukavnikov--Vilonen's equivariant/monodromic Koszul duality, see \cite{bezrukavnikovKoszulDualityKacMoody2013}, and open new pathways to Soergel's conjecture on Koszul duality for real groups, see \cite{soergelLanglandsPhilosophyKoszul2001a} and \cite{bezrukavnikovKoszulDualityQuasisplit2021}, as well as the quantum $K$-theoretic geometric Satake, see \cite{cautisQuantumKtheoreticGeometric2015} and\cite{cautisQuantumKtheoreticGeometric2018}